 The Department is announcing information about this process in phases.
 For now, the Department has provided this information:

-- Heald College Borrowers: The Department will grant loan cancellations and refunds to borrowers who enrolled on or after July 1, 2010 in a Heald College campus and program during the time frames specified here.
+- Heald College Borrowers: The Department previously said that it would grant loan cancellations and refunds to borrowers who enrolled on or after July 1, 2010 in a Heald College campus and program during the time frames specified here.
 Borrowers may file for this relief online or by submitting this application.

 - Everest and Wyotech borrowers: On March 25, 2016, the Department announced new information about this relief.
 The Department has found that between 2010 and 2014, Everest Institute, Everest College, and Everest University (“Everest”), as well as WyoTech, misrepresented job placement rates for many of their programs of study.
 The Department stated that these findings qualify students enrolled in the covered programs and time periods to apply for a discharge of their federal Direct Loans through an expedited process using a simple attestation form.
 This includes parents of Everest and WyoTech students with parent PLUS loans.